 HISTORY OF THE RURAL COMMUNITY ACTION MINISTRY

-The Rural Community Action Ministry (RCAM) was founded in 1970 by an ecumenical group of ministers from fifteen area churches.
+Rural Community Action Ministry (RCAM) was founded in 1970 by an ecumenical group of ministers from fifteen area churches.
 These ministers had a vision: churches that work together can do far more to help rural Mainers than can one church working alone.
-After 44 years, that cooperative spirit is still the driving force behind delivering services to people in need in thirteen towns of Androscoggin, Kennebec, and Oxford counties.
+After 50 years, that cooperative spirit is still the driving force behind delivering services to people in need in fourteen towns of Androscoggin, Kennebec, and Oxford counties.

-Current efforts include services for housing repair and rehabilitation, homelessness prevention services, transportation for the elderly, comprehensive services for rural families and seniors, gardening, hunger prevention activities, support of local food pantries, and assistance for shelter and other needs.
-RCAM also provides clients with information and refers them to other organizations that offer special services.
+Current efforts include providing bundled services for housing repair and rehabilitation, homelessness prevention services, transportation for the elderly, comprehensive services for rural families and seniors, gardening, hunger prevention activities, support of local food pantries, and assistance for shelter and other needs.
+RCAM also provides clients with self-sufficiency assessments and counseling, budget counseling, resource information and refers them to other organizations that offer special services not provided by RCAM.

 Volunteer support is vital in helping RCAM carry on its work.
 Volunteers help clients directly and also serve on the Board of Directors in assisting a small staff to plan and implement the services.
 Many churches and hundreds of volunteers have come during the summer months to repair houses and work with other RCAM services.

 RCAM has been involved in many other projects, including the following: arts and crafts and economic development, a bartering center, a coffeehouse for teens, a “Help-line” to establish phone contacts for people in need, TRIAD, assistance to flood victims, supported senior housing in Androscoggin county and others.

 RCAM is also the service unit for the Salvation Army for the towns of Monmouth, Litchfield, Buckfield, Greene, Leeds, Turner and Hebron.